pugetive/table_setting/README.md

 ## Usage

 The following simple example creates a table which has a header featuring large white text on a dark brown background.
-Once cell is set to bold text and the footer is set to span both columns.
-Exporting with to_html or to_xls should achieve roughly the same formatting.
+The bottom right cell is individually set to bold text and the bottom row spans all columns.
+Exporting with to_html or to_xls achieve roughly the same formatting.

     sheet = TableService::Sheet.new
     header = sheet.new_row(background: '#3A2212', color: '#ffffff', bold: true, size: '18px')